 What is the SIT Conference?

-SIT is a conference presented by Higher Education and K-12 School Districts to provide a forum where kids in grades 3-12 can demonstrate technology tools they have learned in school or that they are interested in.
+SIT is a conference presented by Higher Education and K-12 School Districts to provide a forum where students in grades 3-12 can demonstrate technology tools and skills they have learned in school or that they are interested in.

 When is the SIT Conference?